AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 #### 2.1.3 Crowd classification pipeline
 The crowd classification process can be divided into 4 steps (see figure Fig. 3).

 First of all, the color image $$I$$ is read.
-Then, $$I$$ goes through a chain of preprocessing functions. $$I$$  is converted to grayscale.
-After that, the edges are extracted using OpenCV's preprocessing function called $$cv2.dnn.blobFromImage$$.
+Then, $$I$$ goes through a chain of preprocessing functions.
+The edges are extracted from $$I$$ using OpenCV's preprocessing function called $$cv2.dnn.blobFromImage$$.
 This function performs, among others, Mean Subtraction which serves to normalize the image and helps reducing illumination changes.
 Then, binarization is performed using $$cv2.adaptiveThreshold$$.

 The next step is contours detection which is the  most important preprocessing function.
 Because this step draws the borders on which $$FD$$ is directly computed.
 The contours are detected using $$cv2.findContours$$.
 Sometimes, the obtained contour map seem to have contours on the borders of the image which is unnecessary.
 A manual operation is added in order to delete these specific contours.
 Finally, the classification decision is formulated according to the comparison between FD and $$t_{FD}$$.